nicaless/nanowrimo_ga_project/README.md

 __avg/total__ | 0.76 | 0.74 | 0.73 | 101

 This Support Vector Machine does a little bit better than the Logistic Regression.
-ELABORATE

 ### Decision Tree